dsc-courses/bpd-reference/docs/statistical-inference/hypothesis_test.md

 :::info Hypotheses
 We will test the following pair of hypotheses at the standard p = 0.05 significance level.
-* **Null Hypothesis:**  The proportion of "white" dogs among all dogs is **equal** to the proportion of "white" pets in the overall population.
+* **Null Hypothesis:**  The proportion of "white" dogs among dogs is **equal** to the proportion of "white" pets in the overall population.
-* **Alternative Hypothesis:** The distribution of "white" dogs among all dogs is **greater than** the proportion of "white" pets in the overall population.
+* **Alternative Hypothesis:** The distribution of "white" dogs among dogs is **greater than** the proportion of "white" pets in the overall population.
 :::

 Since the alternative hypothesis is of the form "A is **_greater than_** B," the **test statistic** should measure **signed difference** rather than absolute difference.

-$\therefore$ We use **the difference in proportions** of white dogs among all dogs and white pets in the overall poplulation as the test statistic.
+$\therefore$ We use **the difference in proportions** of white dogs among dogs and white pets in the overall poplulation as the test statistic.

 ---